ovito.pipeline

 are examples for modifiers offering this special capability.- Parameters:

-input_slots (Dict[str, InputSlot]) – One or more
+input_slots (Mapping[str, InputSlot]) – One or more

 InputSlot